 - Fold under the seam allowances along the center back seam.
 Push them down with your hand, but do not press them. - Open the dress zipper.
 Put it down onto the center back edge, right sides together.
 The teeth of the zipper should be matched with the center back of the garment.
-The edge of the zipper tape is directed towards the edge of the seam allowance. - Line up the upper end of the zipper 1mm lower than the marked stitch line of the neckline edge (not the edge of the seam allowance of the neckline) and baste the zipper tape to the seam allowance of center back.
-Do not baste through both layers of the main fabric, but to the seam allowance only.
+The edge of the zipper tape is directed towards the edge of the seam allowance. - neckline edge (not the edge of the seam allowance of the neckline) and baste the the main fabric, but to the seam allowance only.
 It is best to baste with slanted stitches at the center of the zipper tape.
 Baste both the left and the right sides of the zipper, from the upper edge downwards.